OpenDreamProject/OpenDream/README.md

 **Client:** Run `OpenDreamClient.exe`.
 You will be prompted to choose a server address, port, and username.
 The defaults should work for a locally hosted server.

 ## Screenshots
+The following screenshots are taken from a stripped-down version of /tg/station available [here](https://github.com/wixoaGit/tgstation).

 ![](https://github.com/wixoaGit/OpenDream/blob/master/.github/assets/screenshot.png?raw=true)
 ![](https://github.com/wixoaGit/OpenDream/blob/master/.github/assets/screenshot2.png?raw=true)